-We generate the rates as follows.
-We choose the rate such that the sequence of rate values is long-range dependent.
-Specifically, we use a fast-fourier transform method [13] to generate the fractional gaussian noise (FGN) sequence (an independent sequence for each source).
-We ignore values above the maximum rate to 15 Mbps and
+We generate the rates as follows: we choose the rate such that the sequence of rate values is long-range dependent.
+Specifically, we use a fast-fourier transform method [14] to generate the fractional gaussian noise (FGN) sequence (an independent sequence for each source).
+We ignore values above the maximum rate to 15 Mbps and below the minimum rate (0 Mbps).
+The reason for this choice is discussed in the following section.
+We choose different values of mean and standard deviation for the generation procedure.
+When we generate an inter-MPCR interval T_i and a corresponding rate R_i , the video source sends cells at a rate R_i uniformly spaced in the interval T_i .
+Due to the ignoring of some rate values, the actual mean of the generated stream may be slightly greater or lesser than the input means.
+We later measure the actual mean rate and use it to calculate the efficiency metric.

 Though each video source sends piecewise-CBR cell streams, the aggregate VBR rate need not be piecewise-CBR.
 It has a mean (SCR) which is the sum of all the individual means.
 Similarly, it has a maximum rate (PCR) which is close to the sum of the peak rates (15 Mbps) of the individual video streams.
 These quantities depend upon the number of video sources.
 In our model, we use N equal to 9 to ensure that the PCR is about 80% of total capacity.
 VBR is given priority at any link, i.e, if there is a VBR cell, it is scheduled for output on the link before any waiting ABR cells are scheduled.
-Further, since each video stream is long-range dependent, the composite VBR stream and the ABR capacity has high variance.
+Further, since each video stream is long-range dependent.
+Therefore, the composite VBR stream and the ABR capacity has high variance.

-4.1 Observations on the Long-Range Dependent Traffic Generation Technique:
+4.1.
+Observations on the Long-Range Dependent Traffic Generation Technique

-The long-range dependent generation technique described in [13] can result in negative values and values greater than the maximum possible rate value.
+The long-range dependent generation technique described in [14] can result in negative values and values greater than the maximum possible rate value.
 This occurs especially when the variance of the distribution is high (of the order of the mean itself).
-Fortunately, there are a few approaches in avoiding negative values and bounding values within a maximum in such sequences.
+Fortunately, there are a few approaches in avoiding negative values and bounding values within a maximum in such cases.
 We considered these approaches carefully before making a choice.

-The first approach is to generate a long-range dependent sequence $\{x1, x2, \ldots, xn\}$ and then use the sequence $\{e^x1, e^x2, \ldots, e^xn\}$ in our simulation.
-The values e^xi is rounded off to the nearest integer.
+The first approach is to generate a long-range dependent sequence $x_1, x_2, ..., x_n$ and then use the sequence $e^{x_1}, e^{x_2}, ..., e^{x_n}$ in our simulation.
+The values e^{x_i} is rounded off to the nearest integer.
 This method always gives zero or positive numbers.
-The new distribution still exhibits long-range dependence, though it is no longer a fractional gaussian noise (FGN) (like the originally generated sequence) [13].
+The new distribution still exhibits long-range dependence, though it is no longer a fractional gaussian noise (FGN) (like the originally generated sequence) [14].
 Another problem is that all significant negative values are truncated to zero leading to an impulse at zero in the new probability density function (pdf).
 Further, the mean of the new sequence is not the exponentiated value of the old mean.
 This makes it difficult to obtain a sequence having a desired mean.